Session 2.1: Get Claude on your laptop, plan for the office

 This is the core beat of the session.
 The point is to give the user a tangible “the loop works” moment by leaving real files on disk.
 Built-in tools only — no MCP servers (those come in 2.5).

 Output 1 — Wikipedia summary.
 Pick a topic the user actually cares about (a public-policy issue they follow, a sport, a research area, an industry).
 Don’t pick a generic example; ask them.
-Then run, inside claude from ~/ai-training:
+Then, from ~/ai-training:

 Use WebFetch to pull the Wikipedia article on <topic the user picked>.
 Write